russmac/python_rover_robot/README.md

 ##### Navigation

-- 3x DFRobot URM37 v5.0 Ultrasonic rangefinders.
+- 3x DFRobot URM37 v5.0 Ultrasonic rangefinders. (these are fairly inaccurate but do the job)
 - Adafruit ADS 1015 12 bit ADC
 - DFRobot 10DOF AHRS (Bosch BNO055 & BMP280)